RhymeSim/Rhyme/src/rhyme_iterative_riemann_solver/README.md

   for the head and the tail of the wave and the full solution inside the rarefaction region.

-  Here we go through different types of nonlinear waves:
+  Following, we go through different types of nonlinear waves.

 #### Left shock wave ( $`p_* > p_L`$ )
   **density**